The Sacred Geometry Used in the Structures

 The formation of matter from energy and the natural motions of the universe, from molecular vibration to the growth of organic forms to the motions of planets, stars, and galaxies are all governed by geometrical configurations of force.
 This geometry of nature is the essence of the sacred geometry used in the design and construction of so many of the world's ancient sacred shrines.
 These shrines encode ratios of creation and thereby mirror the universe.
 Certain shapes found in ancient temples, developed and designed according to the mathematical constants of sacred geometry, actually gather, concentrate and radiate specific modes of vibration.
 For example, a particular structural geometry and precise directional orientation of a pyramid shape completely alters the electromagnetic properties of the space contained within the pyramid.
 Three dimensional structure and vibration are absolutely, though mysteriously connected.
 This is well known to makers of musical instruments.
 It was also known to the makers of ancient temples.
 Certain shapes resonate to cosmic frequencies too fine to be registered on the electromagnetic spectrum.
 The fineness of the vibration is the key to their powerful effect.
 It is similar to the concept behind homeopathy where the slighter the application the greater the response.
 (12)

-Fundamentally, sacred geometry is simply the ratios of numbers to one another: 1:2, 2:3, 4:5.
-When such numerical ratios are incorporated into three-dimensional form we have the most graceful and alluring architecture in the world.
-When those very same ratios are expressed in the domain of sounds they yield the transcendental and transformative music of Indian ragas, Tibetan overtone chanting, Gregorian chanting, African drumming, and the masterwork of Bach, Mozart and other European classical composers.
+Fundamentally, sacred geometry is simply the ratio of numbers to one another: 1:2, 2:3, 4:5.
+When such numerical proportions are incorporated into a three-dimensional form, we have the most graceful and alluring architecture in the world.
+When those ratios are expressed in the domain of sounds, they yield the transcendental and transformative music of Indian ragas, Tibetan overtone chanting, Gregorian chanting, African drumming, and the masterwork of Bach, Mozart, and other European classical composers.
 Goethe once said, "Architecture is frozen music."
-By this statement Goethe was describing the relationship between musical ratios and their application to form and structure.
+Goethe described the relationship between musical ratios and their application to form and structure by this statement.

-While not all the forms found in geometry and nature are harmonic in nature, those that we find most beautiful to the eye do indeed adhere to harmonic series.
-In particular, forms that express ratios based upon the octave (2:1), fourths (4:3), fifths (3:2), and thirds (5:4) create forms that are visually harmonious.
-The knowledge of how to use these harmonic ratios to create architecture was basic to the ancient mystery schools of Egypt and Greece.
-Pythagoras, who got his knowledge of these matters from thirty-three years of wandering and studying in Mesopotamia and Egypt, was especially influential in introducing this sacred geometry to the Greeks, and thereby to Western civilization.
+While not all the forms in geometry and nature are harmonic, those we find most beautiful to the eye adhere to the harmonic series.
+In particular, forms that express ratios based upon the octave (2:1), fourths (4:3), fifths (3:2), and thirds (5:4) create visually harmonious forms.
+The knowledge of using these harmonic ratios to create architecture was essential to the ancient mystery schools of Egypt and Greece.
+Pythagoras, who learned these matters from thirty-three years of wandering and studying in Mesopotamia and Egypt, was especially influential in introducing this sacred geometry to the Greeks and, thereby, to Western civilization.